thaije/rr_epub_generator/README.md

-# rr_epub_generator
+# Royal Roads Epub Generator

-Epub generator for webpages scraped from RoyalRoads
+Epub generator for webpages scraped from novels at RoyalRoads

 # How to install